Youth Activities on Friday and Saturday

 Youth Contest Rules & Regulations

-Youth Cook-Off - Intent to enter should be given to the NCSC office by 5pm, Wednesday, September 4, 2013.
-Entrants must be 12 to 18 years of age by the date of the competition..
+Youth Cook-Off - Intent to enter should be given to the NCSC office by 5pm, Wednesday, September 6, 2017.
+Entrants must be 12 to 18 years of age by the date of the competition.
 The number of entrants may be limited to the number of chuck wagons prepared or willing to participate and therefore entrants will be considered on a first come, first served basis.
 No entrant may cook with the a wagon to which they have ties.
 Entry forms may be turned in immediately prior to the competition.
-Prizes will be provided by the American Chuck Wagon Assn. and the NCSC.
+Prizes will be provided by the NCSC.
 Complete details are available in the Youth Contest Rules & Regulations below.
 After signing up, the NCSC will call to give the confirmation and an exact time for the contest to start (usually Friday between 4 - 4:30pm).